argilla-io/argilla/argilla/docs/getting_started/how-to-configure-argilla-on-huggingface.md

 - How to configure and disable HF OAuth access
 - How to use Private Spaces

-!!! tip "Looking to get started easily?"
+!!! tip "Looking to get started easily or deploy Argilla with the Python SDK?"
     If you just discovered Argilla and want to get started quickly, go to the [Quickstart guide](quickstart.md).

 ## Persistent storage